reign-of-panda/Ideal-Gas-Simulation/README.md

 # Ideal-Gas-Simulation

 This project aims to simulate an ideal gas and its thermodynamic properties using object oriented programming.
+I participated in this project as a part of my 2nd year Physics coursework.
+All the code in this repository was written by the owner of this repository (Swoyam Panda).

 The file BouncyStuff.py is a library containing the relevant classes for creating a container and gas particle objects. y2_thermo_sp1219.py imports the BouncyStuff library, and contains code to conduct thermodynamic experiments, and